tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_behavior_structured_event_without_assignment_190 %}

-**Description:** Derived fact table containing quantitative data for Snowplow structured events **without assignment events** for the **last 190 days**.
+**Description:** Derived fact table containing quantitative data for Snowplow structured events **excluding assignment events** for the **last 190 days**.
 Assignment events are events that signifies a user was enrolled into an Experiment.

 **Data Grain:** behavior_structured_event_pk